TheOdinProject/curriculum/rails_programming/advanced_forms_and_activerecord/active_record_queries.md

 ### Knowledge Check

-* <a class='knowledge-check-link' href='#relations-and-lazy-evaluation'>What are the
+* <a class='knowledge-check-link' href='#relations-and-lazy-evaluation'>How does lazy evaluation help make Active Record more efficient?</a>
-advantages of an Active Record relation over an array?</a>
 * <a class='knowledge-check-link' href='#checking-for-existence'>How do you check whether a database already contains a record?</a>
 * <a class='knowledge-check-link' href='#more-assorted-querying-knowledge'>What is the difference between a `#where` query and a `#find` query?</a>
 * <a class='knowledge-check-link' href='#joins'>How do you join tables together in Rails?</a>